cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 therefore also was removed.
-Further errata reports (4409, 4963, 4964) complained that the map key sorting rules for canonical encoding were onerous; these led to a reconsideration of the canonical encoding suggestions and replacement by the deterministic encoding suggestions, see below.
+Further errata reports (4409, 4963, 4964) complained that the map key sorting rules for canonical encoding were onerous; these led to a reconsideration of the canonical encoding suggestions and replacement by the deterministic encoding suggestions (described below).
 An editorial suggestion in errata report 4294 was also implemented (improved symmetry by adding "Second value" to a comment to the last example in {{indef}}).